Localization for THH(ku) and the topological Hochschild and cyclic homology of Waldhausen categories

 \begin{prop} For $\aC\subset \aD$ a simplicially enriched Waldhausen subcategory, the forgetful functor from $S\subdot(\aC\to\aD)$ to $\Fdot(\aD,\aC)$ induces a weak equivalence of cyclotomic spectra

 \end{prop}

-We have the notion of a \term{closed} simplicially enriched Waldhausen subcategory, which is a simplicially enriched Waldhausen subcategory $\aA\subset \aB$ where $\aA_{0}$ is a closed Waldhausen subcategory of $\aB_{0}$ (i.e., every object of $\aB$ weakly equivalent to an object of $\aA$ is in $\aA$).
+We have the notion of a \indexterm{closed}{simplicially enriched Waldhausen subcategory!closed} simplicially enriched Waldhausen subcategory, which is a simplicially enriched Waldhausen subcategory $\aA\subset \aB$ where $\aA_{0}$ is a closed Waldhausen subcategory of $\aB_{0}$ (i.e., every object of $\aB$ weakly equivalent to an object of $\aA$ is in $\aA$).
 When $\aB$ is an enhanced simplicially enriched Waldhausen category and $\aA\subset \aB$ is a closed simplicially enriched Waldhausen subcategory, then $\aA$ is also enhanced simplicially enriched.
 The discussion above then generalizes to show that

 induces an equivalence (and in particular DK-equivalence) on non-connective enrichments.
 It follows that

 is also a weak equivalence of cyclotomic spectra.